ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/eyes.md

 ![Alt text](../images/eyes_blinkLine.jpg)
 Sounds simple - but how it really behaves depends on which functions you've used:

-| Situation          | What the clink line does
+| Situation          | What the blink line does
 |--------------------|-------------------------------------------
 | Just BlendShapes   | Not doing anything                        |
 | *simpleLidSetup()* | It post-rotates the eyelid joints up/down |